Salt Island, British Virgin Islands, is one of our favorite islands to explore, anchor, snorkel, sightsee, or play in the water.

 Salt was the primary source of preservation for meat and fish before refrigeration was standard; because of this, boats would anchor off the beach and row ashore and stock up on salt.

-These rocks were generally the round river rocks that were local to wherever they unloaded cargo, usually in Europe.
+These were generally round river rocks local to wherever they unloaded cargo, usually in Europe.

 Bottles dating back to the 1600s can still be found around Salt Island.

 There is still much old glass on the bottom of the seafloor.
-On occasion, another old one complete bottle gets pulled up from beneath the sand when a boat retrieves its anchor.
+Occasionally, another old complete bottle gets pulled up from beneath the sand when a boat retrieves its anchor.

-Sea glass shards can always be found on the beach as well as around the salt ponds.
+Sea glass shards can always be found on the beach and around the salt ponds.

 Salt Island, British Virgin Islands.
 Bottles and Pottery